 Our Access students are an exceptional group of people who are both motivated and determined, and at Brock we match that commitment by pledging to provide dedicated and experienced teachers.

-We understand returning to education can feel like a big step.
-That is why we give you specialist pastoral support to ensure you make an easy transition back into the classroom.
+We realise that returning to education can feel like a big step, which is why we give you specialist pastoral support to ensure you make an easy transition back to the classroom.

-Small class sizes, a focus on study and academic writing skills, a dedicated Access Progression Advisor, and strong links with local universities, make Brock the perfect place to take your first step towards your ideal career.
+Small class sizes, a dedicated Access Progression Advisor and strong links with local universities make Brock the perfect place to take your first step towards your ideal career.

-You will also meet like-minded students and enjoy being part of diverse and supportive classes as you develop into a confident self-directed learner.
+You will also meet likeminded learners and enjoy being part of diverse and supportive classes as you develop into a confident self-directed learner.

-Importantly, successful completion of an Access course will demonstrate to universities your ability to change path through hard work and determination.
+Importantly, successful completion of an Access course will demonstrate to universities your ability to switch path through hard work and determination.

-So make the most of your talents and discover a route into higher education as well as the career you want.
+So make the most of your talents and discover your route into Higher Education with an Access course.

-Our students gain places at prestigious universities across the UK and locally, including Southampton, Chichester, Portsmouth, Winchester and Bournemouth.
+Our Access course leavers have gained places at prestigious universities across the UK and within our region.
+Regional destinations include Southampton, Chichester, Portsmouth, Winchester and Bournemouth.

-GCSE English and GCSE Maths courses are also available for those who require them.
+GCSE English and GCSE Maths courses are also available for learners who require them.